 AYSO will not prohibit the use of knee braces by players provided that, in the judgment of the referee, the brace is adequately covered and padded so as to eliminate the possibility of its causing injury to the other players on the field of play.

-The acceptable length and shape or adornment of fingernails is up to the good judgment of the referee.
+The acceptable length and shape or adornment of fingernails is up to the judgment of the referee.
 In general, long or fake fingernails are not to be considered dangerous by themselves.
 However, the use of such as a deterrent should be sanctioned according to the severity of use.
 Knit gloves may be used by a player to cover nails judged to be dangerous.

 Goalkeepers may wear a soft brimmed hat or cap.
 In addition the brim must also be made of a soft material and must be approved by the referee.
 Baseball-style caps with hard brims are not acceptable even if worn backwards.
 These items should be a neutral color free of inappropriate design, logo or meaning.
 They must not constitute a danger to the player or to other players and must be approved by the referee.